 He speaks a lot about Christian and Jewish symbolism, and instead of a theoretical and structural foundation, he makes references to the Kabbalah and the Tree of Life.
-Which would be absolutely alright if it would be correctly interpreted, respectively based on the same Astrological and Numerological foundation.
-But they are not.
+Which would be all right if it would be correctly interpreted, respectively based on the same Astrological and Numerological foundation.
+However, they are not.
 And although Jodorowsky offers some very interesting interpretations of the symbolism of the Tarot cards, examining and explaining every single detail to almost microscopic level, some of these are only unsustainable speculations.

 Jodorowsky main concern was to create mandalas which are the key features of our spiritual healing and development.

-Jodorowsky once again use some quite sexual terminology to explain his vision: “the combat (or dance) between light and darkness gives birth to colour.”
+Jodorowsky once again uses some quite sexual terminology to explain his vision: “the combat (or dance) between light and darkness gives birth to colour.”

 The colour is a very important aspect of decrypting the Tarot symbolism.